top of page

 He teaches us:

-• To begin with purpose
+• To begin with purpose.

-• To overcome with grace
+• To overcome obstacles with grace.

-• To balance the spiritual and the everyday
+• To balance the spiritual and the everyday.

 Comments